riversun/slacklet/README.md

 			@Override
 			public void onMentionedMessagePosted(SlackletRequest req, SlackletResponse resp) {
-				// BOT received mentioned message such like "@bot How are you?"
+				// BOT received message mentioned to the BOT such like "@bot How are you?"
 				// from user.

 				String content = req.getContent();